-Coordinators and Principals use this rubric to guide development of the PGP.
+Coordinators and Directors of Curriculum and Instruction use this rubric to guide development and implementation of the PGP.

 GROWTH PERSONAL LEARNING GOAL Unsatisfactory Basic Proficient Distinguished The Goal The SMART goal is either not stated, incomplete, or not focused on coordinator learning.
 The SMART goal is specific and focuses on coordinator learning relevant to coordinator's growth.
 AND the SMART goal is relevant to improving or coordinator leadership related to coordinator's growth.
 AND the SMART goal is measurable and achievable in the time indicated.
 The Essential Practice The standard is not appropriate to the goal.
 The standard is appropriate to the goal.
 AND practice indicator relates to the goal.
 AND practice indicator informs professional learning activities.
 The Rationale The rationale does not support coordinator's learning relevant to the focus of coordinator's growth.
 The rationale supports coordinator's learning relevant to the focus of coordinator's growth.
 AND supports improving coordinator leadership related to the focus of coordinator's growth.
 AND supports improving coordinator leadership to meet school needs based on data.
 The Learning Activity The learning activity is not connected to the coordinator's growth goal.
 The learning activity connects to the coordinator's growth goal.
 AND could contribute to improving coordinator leadership related to the coordinator's growth goal.
 AND could contribute to improving coordinator leadership to meet the school's needs as they relate to the coordinator's growth goal.
 Application of Coordinator Learning Coordinator does not indicate how the new knowledge and skills will be used.
 Coordinator indicates how and when the new knowledge and skills will be used.
 AND how the use of new knowledge and skills will improve coordinator related to the focus of coordinator's growth goal.
-AND how the use of new knowledge and skills will be shared to contribute to coordinator leadership beyond the school.
-The Outcome(s) Outcome(s) is not specified or related to coordinator learning activity.
-Outcome(s) identifies what the coordinator will learn from the activity.
-AND identifies how coordinator leadership will improve as a result of the activity.
-AND identifies how improved coordinator leadership will result in school improvement.
+AND how the use of new knowledge and skills will be shared to contribute to coordinator leadership beyond the district and/or school.